codatio/codat-docs/docs/payables/mapping.md

 Note that Xero does not support creating credit accounts.

-For Sage Intacct, use the [Create account](/sync-for-payables-api#/operations/create-account) endpoint to reflect that account in their accounting software.
+For Sage Intacct, use the [Create account](/sync-for-payables-api#/operations/create-account) endpoint to reflect that account in the customer's accounting software.

 <Tabs>